Canon G16 vs T5i

-The Canon PowerShot G16 and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were revealed to the public, respectively, in August 2013 and March 2013.
+The Canon PowerShot G16 and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were officially introduced, respectively, in August 2013 and March 2013.
 The G16 is a fixed lens compact, while the T5i is a DSLR.
-The cameras are based on a 1/1.7-inch (G16) and an APS-C sensor.
-The G16 has a resolution of 12 megapixel, whereas the T5i provides 17.9 MP.
+The cameras are based on a 1/1.7-inch (G16) and an APS-C (T5i) sensor.
+The G16 has a resolution of 12 megapixels, whereas the T5i provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is considerably larger (61 percent) than the Canon G16.
 In this context, it is worth noting that neither the G16 nor the T5i are weather-sealed.